 This activity might not appeal to every kid, but it might appeal to some of the youngsters in your life!
 Have your kids help you look around the house for the items you might need – nail polish, foot tub, lotion, etc. If you want to take this to the next step, get out the makeup too!
 Plan for a whole at-home makeover.
 Super easy and a great photo opportunity!

 Games can be particularly fun any time of the year!
 Look for games that give everyone a chance to play!
 You might think about staying away from one player video games so that you can have some great interactions with the children while they play!
 We have compiled a list of the most fun board games for you and your family to try!

 This can be the coolest way to camp, literally!
 Create enough space in your house to setup your tent and get out your pillows and sleeping bags.
 Pack your picnic lunch (or dinner) to eat by the tent.
 If you’re up to it, you could even roast some marshmallows on a gas stove in the kitchen if you have one!

 Build a Yarn Maze

 Get out at the yarn and get ready to have your kids entertained for hours.
 Take the yarn and wrap it around banisters, doorknobs, chair legs, door frames, basically anywhere you can wrap it safely.
 Watch the youngsters climb around this yarn maze and have a great time!
 Roll up the yarn as you go so that you can reuse it for other projects!
-Bonus points if you can make it a scavenger hunt with something cool attached to the end of the yarn.
+Bonus activity: make it a scavenger hunt with something cool attached to the end of the yarn!